swannodette/swannodette.github.com/_posts/2013-08-31-asynchronous-error-handling.md

-*Because we can throw an exception we will get more sensible stacktraces!* In a promise implementation an error will cascade completely mangling the stacktrace.
+*Because we can throw an exception we will get more sensible stacktraces!* In a promise implementation an error will cascade completely mangling the stack trace.
 Some of the mature promise implementations attempt to recover this information but as we can see here such contorted complications are unnecessary.